testluminpdf/react-native-cached-image/README.md

 ### ImageCacheManager
 This is where all the cache magic takes place.
 The API usually takes a *URL* and a set of [`ImageCacheManagerOptions`](#imagecachemanageroptions).

+#### `ImageCacheManagerFactory.getImageCacheManager(): ImageCacheManager`
+Get the image cache manager instance.

+#### `ImageCacheManager.getFileInCache(url: String, options: ImageCacheManagerOptions): Promise<String>`
+Check the cache for the the URL (after removing fixing the query string according to `ImageCacheManagerOptions.useQueryParamsInCacheKey`).
+If the URL exists in cache and is not expired, resolve with the local cached file path.
+Otherwise, resolve with null.

 #### `ImageCacheManager.downloadAndCacheUrl(url: String, options: ImageCacheManagerOptions): Promise<String>`
 Check the cache for the the URL (after removing fixing the query string according to `ImageCacheManagerOptions.useQueryParamsInCacheKey`).